Our simple homeschool salt dough recipe is perfect for young children to make all sorts of fun objects from play fruit to key rings.

-You can get your children to paint their creations with poster paint.
+If you haven't used food colouring gels, you can get your children to paint their creations with poster or acrylic paint.

 I never bother varnishing them; I think salt dough is best used to have fun on a rainy day.

-By the time the mould appears, our crafts have usually met a timely end in the homeschool trashcan (shhh!)
+By the time the mold appears, our crafts have usually met a timely end in the homeschool trashcan (shhh!)

 There are lots of things your kids can make with homeschool salt dough.